 What is a Design System?

-In a nutshell, a design system is a collection of documents, articles, code snippets, screenshots, guidelines, components, and other digital assets that product companies use.
+In a nutshell, a design system is a collection of documents, articles, code snippets, screenshots, guidelines, components, and other digital assets that UI/UX design and development companies use.
 It's usually hosted online as a website and can be open for everyone or internal.

 A design system is an extensive database broken into categories: documentation, visual elements, recommendations, and references.
 It can and should be scaled, improved, and supplemented with new components.

 If it still sounds like the usual guideline to you, we'll debunk this idea right away.
 The style guide includes tips or tricks for visual design: color, font, logo, and more.
 The design system, in turn, consists of much more.
 Here we can find recommendations for style, tone of voice, brand positioning, bits of advice for collaborations, and advertising.
 One of the main principles of the design system is being holistic and covering every single detail.

 Design System Development: Main Steps